IGGoncalves/PhysiCOOL/README.md

 Both the functions that update the config file and that process the results data can be defined by the user.

-### 🏗️ Multilevel parameter sweep
+### Multilevel parameter sweep

-The `MultiSweep` class will let you run a **multilevel parameter sweep in which the parameter bounds are iteratively adapted based on the minimum value found at each level**.
-To create it, you must **select the model you want to run at each level** as well as the **target data** you want to use.
-Additionally, you can tune the **number of levels**, and the **number of points and ranges to explore at each level**.
-Additionally, you can define parameter bounds.
+The `MultiSweep` class exemplifies how PhysiCOOL can be used to calibrate models using some target data.
+It enables users to run a multilevel parameter sweep to find the parameter values that fit the target data.
+To do so, the parameter bounds are iteratively adapted based on the best parameter values found at each level.
+Users can choose **which parameters to vary** and their initial values, as well as the **number of levels** and the **number of points and ranges to explore at each level**.
+Parameter bounds can also be defined.

 ### Other utilities